-Medstar Montgomery's CBSA has 66,091 residents, over 40% of whom are age 54 or older.
+MedStar Montgomery's CBSA has 61,097 residents, over 40% of whom are age 54 or older.
 It is also home to Leisure World, a self-contained community for retired or semi-retired persons over the age of 52.
-According to Maryland's Department of Health and Mental Hygiene, the leading cause of death for both males and females in Montgomery County is cardiovascular disease (2010).[2]
+According to Healthy Montgomery (Community Health Improvement Process), the leading cause of death for both males and females in Montgomery County is cardiovascular disease and cancer (2011).

 MedStar Montgomery selected this area as the CBSA for several reasons.
-First, African American and Asian male populations in the area have the highest prevalence of heart disease, cholesterol and high blood pressure in Montgomery County (Maryland Department of Health and Mental Hygiene; Maryland Behavioral Risk Factor Surveillance System).
-Since nearly 38% of the Aspen Hill/Bel Pre population consists of these two groups, it is a high risk area where cardiovascular health education can have the greatest impact.
+First, African American and Asian male populations have the highest prevalence of heart disease, cholesterol and high blood pressure in Montgomery County (Maryland Department of Health and Mental Hygiene; Maryland Behavioral Risk Factor Surveillance System).
+As nearly 38% of the Aspen Hill/Bel Pre population identifies as members of these two groups, it represents a high risk area where cardiovascular health education can have the greatest impact.

-Second, the hospital used the Catholic Healthcare West's Community Needs Index (CNI), which measures the severity of health disparities based on five healthcare access barriers: income, culture/language, education, insurance and housing.
-According to the CNI scoring methodology, a score of 1.0 indicates a ZIP code with the lowest socio-economic barriers, while a score of 5.0 represents a ZIP code with the most socio-economic barriers.
-ZIP code 20906 scored 3.4 out of 5 indicating pervasive socioeconomic disparities in access to healthcare services.
-The median score for Montgomery County was 2.1.
+Second, the hospital used the Catholic Healthcare West's Community Needs Index (CNI), which measures the severity of health disparities based on five healthcare access barriers: income, culture/language, and education, insurance and housing.
+According to the CNI scoring methodology, a score of 1.0 indicates a zip code with the lowest socioeconomic barriers, while a score of 5.0 represents a zip code with the most socioeconomic barriers.

+The median score for Montgomery County was 2.1 and zip code 20906 achieved a score of 3.4 out of 5.